Neural Architecture Search: Two Constant Shared Weights Initialisations

-To alleviate the process of architecture search, many researchers focus on developing methods that allow finding optimal architectures without model training -- so-called zero-cost NAS methods.
-These methods evaluate networks via a trainless proxy.
-They typically require the equivalent of one or a few training epochs, which is two to three orders of magnitude faster than previous NAS methods.
+To simplify architecture search, zero-cost NAS methods identify optimal architectures without requiring full training.
+These methods leverage zero-cost proxies \citep{gaier2019weight, mellor2020neural, fan2023data, gracheva2021trainless, li2023zico}, typically demanding computational resources equivalent to just one or a few training epochs.
+Consequently, zero-cost NAS is two to three orders of magnitude faster than traditional NAS approaches.
+Below, we summarize the most prominent zero-shot NAS methods.
+For a comprehensive field review, see \cite{li2024zero}.

 \textbf{Weight agnostic neural networks.} One of the pioneering works in zero-shot NAS is presented by \cite{gaier2019weight}.
-The authors demonstrate a constructor building up neural architectures based on the mean accuracy over several initialisations with constant shared weights and the number of parameters contained within the model.
-The resulting model achieves over $90\%$ accuracy on MNIST data (\cite{lecun2010mnist}) when the weights are fixed to the best-performing constants.
-While these results are very intriguing, the authors admit that such architectures do not perform particularly well upon training.
-Moreover, back in $2019$, the benchmark databases of trained architectures, which are now routinely used to compare NAS metrics with each other, were yet to be released, which disables the comparison of this zero-shot method against the most recent ones.
+The authors demonstrate a method for constructing neural architectures based on the mean accuracy over several initialisations with constant shared weights and the number of parameters within the model.
+The resulting model achieves over $90$\,$\rm\%$ accuracy on the MNIST dataset \citep{lecun2010mnist} when the weights are fixed to the best-performing constants.
+While these results are intriguing, the authors acknowledge that such architectures do not perform particularly well once trained.
+Moreover, in 2019, the benchmark databases of trained architectures, now routinely used to compare NAS metrics, had not yet been released, preventing a direct comparison of this zero-shot method with more recent approaches.

-\textbf{ReLU activation pattern.} In $2020$, \cite{mellor2020neural} present the \texttt{naswot} metric, which exploits the rectified linear unit (ReLU, \cite{agarap2018deep}) activation function's property to yield distinct activation patterns for different architectures.
-Concretely, every image yields a binary activation vector upon passing through a network, forming a binary matrix for a mini-batch.
+\textbf{ReLU activation pattern.} In 2020, \cite{mellor2020neural} introduced the \texttt{naswot} metric, which exploits the property of the rectified linear unit (ReLU) activation function \citep{agarap2018deep} to produce distinct activation patterns for different architectures.
+Specifically, every image passing through a network generates a binary activation vector, which forms a binary matrix for a mini-batch.
 The logarithm of the determinant of this matrix serves as a scoring metric.
-Authors show that larger \texttt{naswot} values are associated with better training performances, which leads to the conclusion that high-performing networks should be able to distinguish the inputs before training.
-Unfortunately, the method can only be implemented on networks with ReLU activation functions, which limits its applicability to convolutional architectures.
+The authors demonstrated that higher \texttt{naswot} values are associated with better training performance, concluding that high-performing networks should be able to distinguish inputs even before training.
+However, this method is limited to networks using ReLU activation functions, which restricts its applicability to convolutional architectures.